-So, half term is finally here offering a much needed break from home schooling (although I have still have to work as I am sure many of you do too) With all theme parks, zoos, museums, cinemas and other fun holiday stuff to do closed what can we do to stop the kids climbing the walls?
+So, the half term holiday is finally here offering a much needed break from home schooling (although I have still have to work as I am sure many of you do too) With all theme parks, zoos, museums, cinemas and other fun holiday stuff to do closed what can we do to stop the kids climbing the walls?
 I think a big dose of imagination and a little creativity will be in order.
-Here are some ideas you can try out or adapt yourselves for indoors and outdoors.
+Here are some holiday activities you can try out or adapt yourselves for indoors and outdoors.

 World Tour at Home

 With international travel off the cards for the foreseeable how about recreating different countries in your own home and do a world tour?
-It could be that you have a different theme in each room, or try out a different country’s cuisine each day.
+It could be that you have a different theme in each room.
+Or try out a different country’s cuisine each day.
 I can definitely imagine some dressing up and themed music involved.
 You could learn how to say hello in each language and learn a little about a different culture.

-Going out for our daily exercise is one thing we are allowed to do right now but getting kids out for a walk can be difficult at the best of times so try different things to entice them.
+Going out for our daily exercise is one thing we are allowed to do right now.
+But getting kids out for a walk can be difficult at the best of times so try different things to entice them.
 Treasure trails make it fun exploring your town while working out the clues.
 Some are about catching crooks, sneaky spies or murder mysteries.

 Having some things to play with on a walk or in the garden might liven it up.
 Try a kite, roller skates, scooters, walkie talkies, binoculars, stomp rockets, rubber band airplanes, a slackline or ninja tree climbers.
 You can also get den kits and adventure kits that look like a lot of fun (though I reckon you could easily put your own together).

 Ok, so you do need to be warmly dressed for this one, but summer is not the only time for a picnic.
-The Scandinavians still love to have a camp fire and cook sausages or similar on them even with snow on the ground.
+The Scandinavians still love to have a camp fire and cook sausages or similar even with snow on the ground.
 You can store hotdogs in a thermos with hot water and get a mini raclette set to melt cheese or toast marshmallows for hot chocolates.